Impartial digraphs: A graph limit argument

 \section{A graph limit argument}

 In this section, using tools from graph limit theory, we deduce some internal properties of an impartial digraph.

 Adapting the notion of a \emph{graphon} from graph limit theory~\cite{Lov}, we define a \emph{tourneyon} to be a measurable function $W \colon [0,1]^2 \to [0,1]$ satisfying $W(x,y) + W(y,x) = 1$ for all $x,y \in [0,1]$.
 Just as graphons are the analytic limit objects for sequences of graphs, tourneyons are the limit objects for sequences of tournaments.
+Limits of tournaments have also appeared in \cite{Tho18}; also see \cite{DJ08,LS10} for related concepts.

 We write $V(H)$ for the vertex set and $E(\vec H)$ the edge set of $\vec H$.
 Directed edges are given by ordered pairs $(u,v)$.

 We define the \emph{density} of a digraph $\vec H$ in $W$ to be

 \begin{example} $ t( , W) = \int_{[0,1]^3} W(x,y)W(x,z)W(y,z) \, dxdydz. $ \end{example}